 - 1 package firm silken tofu (wrapped in a towel for a few minutes)

 - ¼ cup organic sugar (you can substitute any evaporated cane juice)*

 - ¼ cup nondairy milk

 - 1 cup vegan chocolate chips (I like Guittard because it’s fair-trade)

 Vegan Chocolate Pudding Directions

-Melt the chocolate in a saucepan on low heat, stirring occasionally.
+Melt the vegan chocolate chips in a saucepan on low heat, stirring occasionally.